pnwJune/trip-calculator/README.md

 ## Project Details - 12/10/2017

+For this project, I used the **"Trip Calculator"** domain and the **"Native GUI"** interface.
+I used Unity and MVVM to create a loosely-coupled UI to make ease of unit-testing the viewmodel for the main window dialog.

+I think I have room for a lot of improvement in the application, specifically in the UI design (it's a bit clunky to add lots of expenses) and in the functionality (I would love to add saving/loading, for example).

+I completed the project to this state in about 6 hours, which I believe showcases my proficiency with MVVM and application development using Visual Studio and C#, as well as my familiarity with test-driven development, since all the core functions of the data models and viewmodels have corresponding unit tests which verify their behavior.

 Here are the release notes for the current version 1.0.0 for 12/10/2017:

 * CALC-1: users should be able to create a trip with travelers